 Recommendations for Friends and Family

-Some techniques that can help loved deals with someone suffering from BDD and plastic surgery addiction include the following:
+Some techniques that can help loved ones who are suffering from BDD and plastic surgery addiction include the following:

 - Avoid blaming the person.
 It is not the fault of the person who has it, and nor is it the fault of friends or family members, who may feel responsible for 'causing' their loved one's problems.

-- Maintain as normal of a family routine as possible.
+- Maintain normal family routines (as much as possible).
 BDD and plastic surgery addiction can complicate life but don't adapt or put family life on hold.
-Help your friend of family member to maintain as normal a lifestyle as possible.
+Help your friend or family member to maintain as normal a lifestyle as possible.

 - Don't make excuses for the person or take on their responsibilities.

 - Don't participate in their disorder such as trying to help them find magic solutions such as non-intrusive cosmetic procedures.
 This is not the lesser of evils and despite it being easier than fighting their tendency to seek out plastic surgery.

 - Providing support does not mean letting yourself be drawn into debates about the individual's appearance, or reassuring them about the way that they look.